With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 Conclusion

 Now you know what parenchymal bleeding is, how it manifests itself and what needs to be done in this situation.
-We hope that the information provided in the article was useful to you.
+We hope that the information presented in the article was useful to you.
 It is worth recalling once again that you should not even try to cope with parenchymal bleeding on your own.

 A) ANATOMICAL CLASSIFICATION

-Parenchymal bleeding...
-Bleeding from the parenchyma of an internal organ.
-It is observed with damage to the parenchymal organs: liver, spleen, kidneys, lungs, pancreas.
-Such bleeding, as a rule, does not stop on its own.
-Since the listed organs mainly consist of parenchyma, they are called parenchymal.
+Parenchymal bleeding.
+Bleeding from the parenchyma of any internal organ.
+It is observed when parenchymal organs are damaged: liver, spleen, kidneys, lungs, pancreas.
+Such bleeding usually does not stop on its own.
+Since the listed organs mainly consist of parenchyma, they are called parenchymatous.
 Bleeding when damaged is called parenchymal .

-B) BY THE MECHANISM OF OCCURRENCE
+B) ACCORDING TO THE MECHANISM OF APPEARANCE

 Physiological bleeding among women.